Manual |

 2.12 Templates

 Templates allow the declaration of functions where the actual types are specified later.
 The function declarations are done inside a procedure that has a type as parameter.
-E.g.:
+The library integer.s7i defines the template DECLARE_MIN_MAX as:

-The procedure DECLARE_MIN_MAX uses the type parameter aType to declare the functions min and max.
-The template must be instantiated for every actual type which needs min and max.
+The template procedure DECLARE_MIN_MAX uses the type parameter aType to declare the functions min and max.
+The template is instantiated for every actual type which needs min and max.
 E.g.:

 This allows for expressions like min(2, 5) or min(PI, E).